Urgent Injunctions in Queensland: When You Need the Court to Act Fast

 - 9.Common Scenarios Where Businesses Need Urgent Injunctions

-This guide explains how urgent injunctions work in Australian commercial disputes, with a focus on Queensland procedure under the Uniform Civil Procedure Rules 1999 (Qld).
-It covers the legal tests, the different types of injunctive relief, and the practical steps for obtaining an order from the Supreme Court of Queensland.
+This guide explains how urgent injunctions work in Queensland commercial disputes, covering the Queensland state courts under the Uniform Civil Procedure Rules 1999 (Qld) and the Federal Court of Australia under the Federal Court Rules 2011 (Cth).
+It covers the legal tests, the different types of injunctive relief available and the practical steps for obtaining an order.

 What Is an Injunction?

-In plain English, an injunction is a court order that either forces someone to do something (mandatory injunction) or stops them from doing something (prohibitory injunction).
-It is an equitable remedy — meaning it is discretionary, not available as of right.
+An injunction is a court order that either forces someone to do something (mandatory injunction) or stops them from doing something (prohibitory injunction).
+It is an equitable remedy, meaning it is discretionary and not available as of right.

-The Supreme Court's jurisdiction to grant injunctive relief is governed by the Civil Proceedings Act 2011 (Qld) s 10 and the court's inherent equitable jurisdiction preserved by the Judicature Act 1876 (Qld) s 23.
+In Queensland, the Supreme Court's jurisdiction to grant injunctive relief is governed by the Civil Proceedings Act 2011 (Qld) s 9 and the court's inherent equitable jurisdiction preserved by the Supreme Court Act 1995 (Qld) s 11.
+The procedural framework for injunctions and similar orders is set out in the UCPR 1999 (Qld) Chapter 8 Part 2, covering rr 255A through r 265.

 Types of Injunctions in Commercial Disputes

-Interim injunctions: obtained urgently on a temporary basis, often without notice to the other party, lasting until the court can hear both sides (typically 7–14 days).
-These are the "emergency" orders.
+Interim injunctions are obtained urgently on a temporary basis, lasting until the court can hear both sides (typically 7 to 14 days).
+An interim injunction may be granted ex parte or on short notice.

-Interlocutory injunctions: granted during proceedings to preserve the status quo until trial.
+Interlocutory injunctions are granted during proceedings to preserve the status quo until trial.
 These are the most common form of injunction in commercial disputes.
 They keep things as they are while the court determines the underlying rights.

-Final (permanent) injunctions: granted after trial as a final remedy.
+Final (permanent) injunctions are granted after trial as a final remedy.
 If the court finds in your favour, a final injunction permanently restrains the conduct.

-Mandatory injunctions: requiring the respondent to take positive action (as opposed to merely refraining from something).
-These attract a higher threshold — the applicant must show a "high degree of assurance" that they will succeed at trial (Meagher, Gummow & Lehane's Equity: Doctrines and Remedies).
+Mandatory injunctions require the respondent to take positive action (as opposed to merely refraining from something).
+These attract a higher threshold: the applicant must show a high degree of assurance that they will succeed at trial (Meagher, Gummow & Lehane's Equity: Doctrines and Remedies).
 Courts are reluctant to grant mandatory interlocutory injunctions because they are difficult to reverse if the court later determines the order should not have been made.

 Freezing Orders (Mareva Injunctions)